michelesr/thesis/src/mvaa.md

       image: postgres:9.4
       env_file: ./settings.env

-For the `proxy` component, configuration files are mounted from `./proxy` to `/etc/nginx/conf.d` in read-only mode, the `80` (http) and `443` (https) ports are exposed in the host `8080` and `8443` of the host machine, `front` and `back` containers are linked in order to allow Nginx to connect to the application frontend and
+For the `proxy` component, the configuration files are mounted from `./proxy` to `/etc/nginx/conf.d` in read-only mode, the `80` (http) and `443` (https) ports are exposed in the host `8080` and `8443` of the host machine, `front` and `back` containers are linked in order to allow Nginx to connect to the application frontend and